Location: the National Liberal Club, Whitehall Place SW1 at 6:30pm. Monday meetings unless noted.

 “This House holds, that not having asked to be born, man has a right to die when he chooses.”

-Proposed by: Mr Frank Janus
+Proposed by: Frank Janus

 —